 Then we whip up a gorgeous Marshmallow Whipped Cream to swirl around on top.

 It’s the perfect pairing and has SUCH good flavor form the marshmallow fluff we beat into the whipped cream.

 Spiked Red Velvet Hot Chocolate

-If you would like to dress up your red velvet hot chocolate into a fun chocolate for the adults, I have a great suggestion. 😉
+If you would like to dress up your hot chocolate into a fun chocolate for the adults, I have a great suggestion. ;-)

 Cake Batter Vodka.
-It adds to the overall flavor of the hot chocolate, but also gives it a nice kick.
+It adds to the overall flavor of the red velvet, but also gives it a nice kick.